Metformin use while Breastfeeding

 Data from well-conducted studies indicate that metformin levels in milk are low and infants would receive less than 0.5% of their mother's weight-adjusted dosage.
 Milk metformin levels are relatively constant during maternal metformin use, so timing of breastfeeding with respect to the administration times is of little benefit.
 Although the dose in milk is low, metformin is sometimes detectable in low levels in the serum of breastfed infants.
 One sizeable prospective study found no adverse effects in breastfed infants.
 Metformin should be used with caution while nursing newborn and premature infants and those with renal impairment.

 Maternal Levels.
 Seven women (time postpartum not stated) were taking metformin with a median dose of 1500 mg daily (14 mg/kg daily; range 6.9 to 20 mg/kg daily) orally.
 Six of the women were taking an immediate-release product 500 mg three times daily and one was taking 500 mg as a sustained-release product once daily.
 Six women had milk levels that varied little over 24 hours and averaged 270 mcg/L. One woman had a slight rise in the milk level to about 380 mcg/L at about 4 to 5 hours after the dose.
-The authors estimated that an exclusively breastfed infant would receive an average of 0.04 mg/kg daily (range 0.02 to 0.06 mg/kg daily) or 0.28% (range 0.16 to 0.4%) the maternal weight-adjusted dosage with this maternal dosage regimen.
+The authors estimated that an exclusively breastfed infant would receive an average daily dosage of 0.04 mg/kg (range 0.02 to 0.06 mg/kg) or 0.28% (range 0.16 to 0.4%) of the maternal weight-adjusted dosage with this maternal dosage regimen.

 Two lactating women who were 14 and 14.5 months postpartum took a single dose of 500 mg of immediate-release metformin.
 Milk levels were relatively constant over the next 72 hours with average levels of 130 and 270 mcg/L; a slight peak occurred in one mother 12 hours after the dose.
 The authors estimated that their infants received 0.11 and 0.25% of the maternal weight-adjusted dosage.
 Three other mothers were studied in the same way for 12 or 24 hours and had results consistent with the 2 more completely studied mothers.